FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 And all things related to his attack.

-Oh, who is the supposed to be where?
+Oh, who was it supposed to be where?

 They're not looking into that right now, unless it's directly tied to the shooter.

-The Secret Service's performance, actions, decision making, etc.
+The Secret Service's performance, actions, decision-making, et cetera.

-There are two separate after-action reviews that the DHS Inspector General and the outside independent panel.
+There are two separate after-action reviews, the DHS Inspector General and the Outside Independent Panel.

 What did I tell y'all?

-OIG open investigation on the Secret Service fuck-ups.
+OIG opened an investigation on the Secret Service fuck-ups.

 Office of Inspector General OIG.